I am a member of the Black Friday Fellowship.

 My niece’s chin was on the table now.

-Up from the booth Abby rose.
+Up Abby rose.
+Halting.
 Tiptoed to the lady.

 “Um, could I have a taste of that?”